 As you know from reading this post, Social Reach vs Social Engagement, social reach is the vanity metric.
 This is why people buy Instagram followers.
 They want to make their account seem more important and valuable than it really is.
 And they want people who view their profile to think they’re special.
 But here’s the problem.
 Everyone can spot the fraud by doing some basic checks!

 Social blade is a really useful tool to find out about the history of an account.
-What you should see is a steady increase in follower over time.
-Perhaps there will be some more fruitful days people of a great post or some other legitimate promotion.
+What you should see is a steady increase in followers over time.
+Perhaps there will be some more fruitful days because of a great post or some other legitimate promotion.
 But typically the follower growth should be steady as she goes.
 If you look at an Instagram account on social blade and you see a spike in new followers, chances are something fishy is going on.
 When you buy followers they don’t gradually start following you over several months.
 They flock to your account in a matter of days.
 This is really easy to spot.
 Check out the bellow follower growth graphs, and tell me which one is legitimate and which one buys their followers.

 It also looks like the faker upset his follower dealer and there was a mass exit of followers on one day!
 LOL!